Amdu94/HandballTipper/README.md

    "Enter the port number: "e.g(8080)"
     ```
    MONGODB_URL: This variable specifies the connection string to your MongoDB database.
-   Replace "mongodb+srv://test:test@cluster0.ns1yp.mongodb.net/myFirstDatabase" with your actual connection details.
+   Replace the MONGODB_URL with your actual connection details.

    PORT: This variable defines the port on which the HandballTipper backend will run.
    The default is 8080, but you can customize it if needed.